AbstractEyes/lattice_vocabulary/README.md

 The preliminary version has multiple built-in formulas for generating and manipulating symbolic lattices, including:
 - Cayley-Menger determinants for volume and resonance calculations
 - Triplet alignment rules for routing consistency
-- Rose score calculations for emotional and semantic alignment
+- RoSE score calculations for relational and semantic alignment similarity
+  - Missing the theta controllers
 - Direct Graham [MASKED] Infinity mappings for infinite crystal structures
 - Direct Graham finite mappings for bounded structures and transformations
 - Trajectory and magnitude-based transformations for dynamic relationships